1mitten/gigateer/docs/user-guides/DEVELOPMENT.md

 - **VS Code**: With TypeScript and ESLint extensions
 - **Chrome/Edge**: For debugging PWA features
+- **MongoDB**: For scraper configuration management and data storage
 - **Docker**: For containerized development (future enhancement)

 ## Development Setup